-ENABLING Activity Establishing institutional arrangements Gender-responsive principle Ensure that institutional mechanisms for the NAP process are gender-equitable, inclusive and include gender expertise Why is this important?
+Ensure that institutional mechanisms for the NAP process are gender-equitable, inclusive and include gender expertise

 The institutional arrangements that are established for the NAP process are key to how it unfolds.
 Coordination mechanisms at different levels will make decisions that have implications for what is prioritized, how actions are implemented and how they are tracked.
 If key actors, notably gender experts and the government institutions responsible for gender and social inclusion, are not part of these arrangements, then the likelihood that the NAP process will effectively address gender considerations is lower.
 Further, a lack of gender balance in decision-making bodies for the NAP process will influence how adaptation issues are understood and addressed, whether in relation to technologies, infrastructure or livelihoods.
 Gender equity, in terms of both representation and influence over decisions that are made, is therefore something to strive for in NAP institutional arrangements.

-What does it look like in practice?
-Actions to ensure that the institutional arrangements for the NAP process are gender-equitable, inclusive and integrate gender expertise may include: Conducting a gender analysis focusing on policies and institutions to identify where opportunities and challenges exist for the NAP institutional mechanisms.
-Including the government ministry or agency responsible for gender in institutional mechanisms for coordination and implementation of adaptation at the national, sectoral and subnational levels.
-Involving gender actors as advisors to institutional structures established for the NAP process.
-Appointing and/or reinforcing the role of gender and climate change focal points in relevant ministries to promote gender-responsive approaches for coordinated adaptation processes and action.
-Tracking, reporting and improving gender equity in institutional arrangements for the NAP process over time. • Ensuring that functional institutional mechanisms are in place to strengthen collaboration between gender and climate change actors (for example, through technical working groups or inter-ministerial committees). 🎾 Key Tool #1: Gender Analysis The policy and institutional element of a gender analysis for the NAP process can help to identify key actors, mandates and existing mechanisms that can facilitate gender-equitable and inclusive institutional arrangements that integrate gender expertise.
+Actions to ensure that the institutional arrangements for the NAP process are gender-equitable, inclusive and integrate gender expertise may include:

+- Conducting a gender analysis focusing on policies and institutions to identify where opportunities and challenges exist for the NAP institutional mechanisms. - Including the government ministry or agency responsible for gender in institutional mechanisms for coordination and implementation of adaptation at the national, sectoral and subnational levels. - Involving gender actors as advisors to institutional structures established for the NAP process. - Appointing and/or reinforcing the role of gender and climate change focal points in relevant ministries to promote gender-responsive approaches for coordinated adaptation processes and action. - Tracking, reporting and improving gender equity in institutional arrangements for the NAP process over time. - Ensuring that functional institutional mechanisms are in place to strengthen collaboration between gender and climate change actors (for example, through technical working groups or inter-ministerial committees).

+Key Tool #1: Gender Analysis

+The policy and institutional element of a gender analysis for the NAP process can help to identify key actors, mandates and existing mechanisms that can facilitate gender-equitable and inclusive institutional arrangements that integrate gender expertise.